September 30, 2022 16:48 Dr. Yen Platz

 Alternatively, we can use those rays to create new radioactively mutated varieties.
 A genetic mutation is a biological process that results in the creation of a new variety, whereas a radioactive mutation is expected to stimulate the creation of a new variety.

 So that's a precaution.
 Radioactive mutations have resulted in the current products.
-ST25, for example, has been created and bred for many generations, and applied for soybeans is an another example.
-Nuclear science is used in the environment to assess marine pollution, the environment, and groundwater.
+ST25, for example, has been created and bred for many generations, and applying it to soybeans is another example.
+Nuclear science is used in the environment to assess marine pollution, the environment, underground water, ect.

 Thus, nuclear power is most valued in four areas: medicine, industry, agriculture, and environmental resources.

-Vietnam will keep boosting these trilateral cooperation.
-The International Atomic Energy Agency (IAEA) is also very supportive, particularly in terms of funding for projects.
+Vietnam will keep boosting this triangular cooperation.
+The International Atomic Energy Agency (IAEA) is also very supportive, particularly in terms of funding for projects (in the TC context).
 Vietnam has built a nondestructive capacity assessment center to assist Laos in assessing nondestructive capacity.
 Laos still wants to use radiation therapy to treat cancer, and capacity must be built.
-If they want to treat with nutrients, as in Da Lat, Vietnam is willing to help.
-Da Lat has also provided nutrients to Cambodia for cancer treatment, albeit in small amounts, but it has already been done.
+If they want to be treated with radiopharmaceuticals, as in Da lat, Vietnam is willing to help.
+Da lat has also provided radiopharmaceuticals to Cambodia for cancer treatment, albeit in small amounts, but it has already been done.
 Cambodia would also like to promote the use of irradiation technology for export.
 Cambodia has also recently implemented a project.
 That is, they want to establish a nuclear energy research institute, and Vietnam is collaborating with them to develop a long-term strategy for atomic energy development in Cambodia.

 14.jpg